 Dynamics, Nonlinear Vibrations, Perturbation Methods, Computerized Symbolic Manipulation

 The following is a selection of recent publications in Scopus.
-Marcelo Crespo da Silva has 23 indexed publications in the subjects of Engineering, Physics and Astronomy, and Mathematics.
+Marcelo Crespo da Silva has 23 indexed publications in the subjects of Engineering, Physics and Astronomy, Mathematics.